bcgov/action-deployer-openshift/README.md

     penetration_test_fail: false

     # Provide a name to enable ZAProxy issue creation; e.g. frontend, backend
+    # If the issue exists, it adds new comments to the existing issue.
     penetration_test_issue: frontend

     # Bash array to diff for build triggering